-Information related to trainings, workshops, and programs offered through the UWL Violence Prevention and Wellness Offices can be found on their website: https://www.uwlax.edu/wellness/wellness-programming/#tab-violence-prevention.
-To request a training, workshop, or program, individuals can submit a request here: https://uwlax.ca1.qualtrics.com/jfe/form/SV\8v74J9REvJg5KND or by emailing a request to Ingrid Peterson, our Violence Prevention Specialist at ipeterson@uwlax.edu.
+Information related to trainings, workshops, and programs offered through the UWL Violence Prevention and Wellness Offices can be found on their website.
+To request a training, workshop, or program, individuals can submit a request here or by emailing a request to Blythe McConaughey, our Violence Prevention Specialist at advocate@uwlax.edu.
 Requests for training can also be directed to the Office of Equity & Affirmative Action.